Kevin Volland

-Kevin Volland (born 30 July 1992) is a German professional footballer who plays as a striker or a winger for club 1860 Munich.
-He has had 15 caps for the Germany national team.
+Kevin Volland (born 30 July 1992) is a German former professional footballer who played as a striker or a winger.
+He had 15 caps for the Germany national team.

 Volland gained prominence at the 2015 UEFA European Under-21 Championship where he was awarded the Silver Boot.

 Club career

 Youth

 After starting his football career with FC Thalhofen, Volland transferred to FC Memmingen's C-Youth squad, playing in the Bavarian League, the top amateur division at that time.
 After relegation in 2006, he moved on to TSG Thannhausen, in order to remain in the higher division.
 During the summer of 2007, he joined 1860 Munich's youth academy, where he also lived on the club's grounds.
 During the 2009–10 season, he started 23 matches for 1860 München's U19 team, scoring seven goals.
 Twice that season, he made the bench for the U23 squad competing in the Regionalliga Süd, although he was an unused substitute.